luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

       sudo ufw allow 11491/udp

     We have noticed that the above rules don't always work as expected, and it's sometimes necessary to run the command below.
-For production environment, you would want to set **static IP** on your OAK POE camera, otherwise it could change and you would need to re-set the firewall rules.
+For production environment, you would want to set **static IP** on your OAK PoE camera, otherwise it could change and you would need to re-set the firewall rules.

     .. code-block:: bash